beego/beedoc/en-US/deploy/apache.md

 # Apache configuration

-The concept of apache is same as the nginx, serving as a reverse proxy :TODO and sending requests to backend.
+The concept of apache is same as the nginx, serving as a reverse proxy and sending requests to backend.
 Here is the configuration example:

 ```
 NameVirtualHost *:80